-- 2.40 The Woodland guidelines produced by Worcestershire County Council and the Forestry Commission in 2010 identify the appropriate planting for each landscape character type in the county (see extract at my Appendix 1).
+- 2.53.
+The Woodland guidelines produced by Worcestershire County Council and the Forestry Commission in 2010 identify the appropriate planting for each landscape character type in the county (see extract at my Appendix 1).
 For the Sandstone Estatelands Landscape Type, that the appeal site is located within, the following guidelines are stated: - Planting should ideally be in large blocks (field size and above) following the existing geometric field pattern. - The woodland pattern can be further enhanced by planting of linear tree-belts. - Parkland should be restored and conserved.
-The distinctive hedgerow pattern should also be restored and conserved, with priority given to primary hedgerows. - Heathlands, a rare habitat of high biodiversity importance, are distributed throughout the Sandstone Estatelands. - 2.41 The restoration scheme on the appeal Site would provide: - Approximately 7.5 hectares of ecologically diverse species-rich acidic grassland; - 170 new parkland and avenue trees; - 9,750 new native trees and shrubs (in woodland blocks); - Approximately 1km of new native hedgerow planting and strengthening;
+The distinctive hedgerow pattern should also be restored and conserved, with priority given to primary hedgerows. - Heathlands, a rare habitat of high biodiversity importance, are distributed throughout the Sandstone Estatelands.

-- Reinstatement of all Best and Most Versatile Agricultural land soil profiles; - Recreational and increase public amenity opportunities with pocket parks for wellbeing, education, and physical fitness opportunities; and - Additional public access / connectivity to the wider countryside as well as to and from Cookley and Lea Castle Village with an additional ~2.7km of new bridleway, footpath, and cycle way routes within the Site. - 2.42 Following final restoration, I agree with the LVIA in the ES that the longterm effect upon landscape character of the Sandstone Estatelands LCT would be Moderate/Notable Beneficial and Significant.
-The effect upon visual amenity would range between Slight Adverse and Slight Beneficial and Not Significant, but more typically Neutral for most receptors.
+- 2.54.
+The restoration scheme on the appeal Site would provide: - Approximately 7.5 hectares of ecologically diverse species-rich acidic grassland; - 170 new parkland and avenue trees; - 9,750 new native trees and shrubs (in woodland blocks); - Approximately 1km of new native hedgerow planting and strengthening; - Reinstatement of all Best and Most Versatile Agricultural land soil profiles; - Recreational and increase public amenity opportunities with pocket parks for wellbeing, education, and physical fitness opportunities; and - Additional public access / connectivity to the wider countryside as well as to and from Cookley and Lea Castle Village with an additional ~2.7km of new bridleway, footpath, and cycle way routes within the Site. - 2.55.
+Following final restoration, I agree with the LVIA in the ES that the long-term effect upon landscape character of the Sandstone Estatelands LCT would be Moderate/Notable Beneficial and Significant.
+The effect upon visual amenity would range between Slight Adverse and Slight Beneficial and Not Significant, but more typically Neutral for most receptors. - 2.56.
+The assessment conclusions set out above for the original scheme also apply to the revised scheme.